 We also adore our country of birth and of ancestry.
 It unifies us when we are far away, even if when we disagree.
-It breaks our heart to see Lebanon so mismanaged, littered with corruption, and now trash.
+It breaks our heart to see Lebanon so mismanaged, littered with corruption.
 While we are adamant, most of the Lebanese are still in denial, that they/we share the brunt of the blame for having allowed Lebanon to reach such dire political, economical, and uncivil situations.

 The Lebanese are obsessed with fortune telling, and wonder about the future all the time.
 They’ve had visions during all their chats and news following of what the status quo of their country will look like.
 They have literally anticipated the repercussions, watched them unfold, collectively allowed them to happen, and then took it all, fatalistically, on the chin.
 Most blame the neighbors, the brethren, and the foreigners, for their worsening situation.
 Not many agree to partial responsibility.

 We are middle class.
 We feel the pain of all those Lebanese who surely deserve better.
 We are in our sixties or approaching them.
 We reminisce about the past, and wonder what our retirement years or what’s left of our lives will look like.
 We wish to stress these facts, in order to assure everyone that we have no horse in the local Lebanon race.
 We live in The United States of America, our beloved adopted country.
 We are among family and friends here, and have no political ambition, whatsoever.
 We find it, however, very sad that the groups within the popular movement. calling for political change in Lebanon. have already been charged with being power-monger seekers, and agents of foreign powers.
 It is remains, however, wonderful news, and an inspiration to us, that these young men and women, and perhaps most of those yet within the silent majority, remain determined to move forward with their demand for change.